Updated January 2023

 Or it can cook slowly, without a lot of supervision.

 I like old-fashioned rolled oats cooked with a diced apple or pear, or scrambled eggs on whole grain toast.
 Or pinto beans simmered in a slow cooker with diced onions and bell pepper, garlic and crushed tomatoes, salt, pepper, chili powder, cumin, and a pinch of cinnamon.

-My favorite chicken soup recipe calls for some leftover chicken (originally roasted with garlic, black pepper, rosemary sprigs, and a lemon -- or I use part of a rotisserie chicken from the deli), chicken stock (or organic chicken broth), chopped onion, carrots, and celery, salt, pepper, and bay leaves.
-Sometimes I add some diced red skin potatoes or a pinch of red pepper flakes.
-Healthy, easy, affordable -- and a lot fewer than 16 ingredients.
+My favorite chicken soup recipe calls for some leftover chicken (originally roasted with garlic, black pepper, rosemary sprigs, and a lemon – or I use part of a rotisserie chicken from the deli), organic chicken broth, chopped onion, carrots, and celery, salt, pepper, and bay leaves.
+Sometimes I add a pinch of red pepper flakes.
+Healthy, easy, affordable – and a lot fewer than 16 ingredients.
 My husband likes grilled or baked pork chops marinated in fresh lime juice, olive oil, and crushed garlic.
 Four ingredients and simply scrumptious.

 And simple desserts?
 A juicy sweet tangelo.
 A bowl of picked-this-morning local strawberries topped with plain Greek yogurt and a drizzle of honey.
 A tree-ripened peach.
 A baked Honeycrisp or Pink Lady apple.
 Or a piece of 70% extra-dark chocolate.